ABELAAAZ/2022Fall_projects/README.md

 In this case, four black pieces could be flipped over, the two black pieces with red check mark were flipped over by the reward.
 <div align=center><img width=50% src='./imggif/reward_invalid3.jpg'></div>

+## Data Structure:
+We used Object to represent our game (Reversi_class.py)
+Used number to represent each piece type:
+1:BLACK piece(color:black), -1:WHITE piece(color:white), 0: empty space(no color), 2: valid place that you can drop your piece(color:grey), 3:valid opponent's pieces that you can flip over(color:orange)
+in the game object, we have board variable which is a 2-D list to record current stage, how the board looks like.

 ## MiniMax Analysis:
 TODO